TheFishNextDoor/Tasks/README.md

 - **reward-messages**: Messages sent to the player as a reward.

 ### Triggers
-- **triggers**: List of trigger types that start or progress the task.
-See "Trigger Types" below.
+- **triggers**: List of trigger types that progress the task.
+For a full list of available triggers, see the [Trigger Types](#trigger-types) section below.

 ### Location Filters
 - **worlds**: Worlds where the task can be completed.